 Blow-drying with a diffuser—who on earth has time for that?
-Embrace the shower-fresh dampness (with a bit of mousse, of course, since you’re not that crazy) for a youthful, squeaky-clean feel.
+Embrace the shower-fresh dampness (with a bit of mousse, of course) for a youthful, squeaky-clean feel.

-If you’re big on kinkier textures, this saltier version might work for you.
+If you’re big on coily textures, this very ’90s version might work for you.
 A sea salt spray helps give your curls a matte finish, as well as provide a bit of chunkiness to the overall rounded cut.

 16. Full and Imprecise